JeffersonLab/remoll/generators/aniol/README.md

 g++ hyperon-gen.cpp
 ```

-There is an input file used by hyperon-gen.cpp called hyperon.h.
+There is an input file used by hyperon-gen.cpp called hyperon-gen.h.
 You can set the parameters used in the code here.
 Select the hyperon line, lambda, sigma plus, sigma zero, which you want to create.

 The code produces a file called hyperon_outp.dat.
 This file should be transferred to ../hyperons/hyperon_outp.dat.